1 Part Course |

 • Business Owners and Directors: Individuals responsible for strategic decisions in SMEs or large corporations, who need to understand the impact of capital gains tax, inheritance tax, and non-dom reforms on their business transactions and succession plans.

-• This course provides a clear, practical overview of Capital Gains Tax (CGT), Inheritance Tax (IHT), and recent changes on Non – Dom and enable both businesses and individuals to identify potential tax liabilities and minimise them.
+Redcliffe’s CGT course will provide you with a clear, practical understanding of Capital Gains Tax, Inheritance Tax, and recent changes on Non–Dom, enabling businesses and individuals to identify potential tax liabilities and minimise them.

-• By examining up-to-date legislative changes and practical guidance, participants develop a robust understanding of when and how Capital Gains Tax (CGT), Inheritance Tax (IHT), and the abolition of Non-dom status—introduced under recent reforms—will apply.
+By examining up-to-date legislative changes and practical guidance, you will develop a robust understanding of when and how CGT, IHT, and the abolition of Non-dom status, introduced under recent reforms, will apply.

-• How to structure transactions efficiently, and what reliefs or exemptions might be available.
-This ensures decision-makers are equipped with the tools to plan ahead, reduce errors, and avoid unnecessary tax exposure.
+By the end of this course you will know how to structure transactions efficiently and what reliefs or exemptions might be available.
+This ensures decision-makers are equipped with the tools to plan, reduce errors, and avoid unnecessary tax exposure.

 • Very good instructor, engaging and very good at explaining sometimes complex topics.